IRREDUCIBLE COMPLEXITY AND INTERDEPENDENCE - EVIDENCES FOR AN INTELLIGENT CREATOR

 Six genes, on chromosome 11, code the adult haemoglobin proteins.
 Chromosome 11 contains many other genes and is comprised of 135,000,000 letters of the DNA code representing 4-4.5 % of the total DNA in cells.
 Of course, a lot more than 6 genes are involved in making haemoglobin because there have to be mechanisms for assembling each haemoglobin molecule.
 It really boggles the mind.

-The complete globular metallo-protein with its four haeme groups shown in green
+The complete globular metallo-protein is shown with its four haeme groups in green

 The molecular model for the complete haemoglobin molecule was taken from https://en.wikipedia.org/wiki/Hemoglobin [By Richard Wheeler (Zephyris) 2007.
 Created with en:pymol from en:PDB enzyme 1GZX.
 PDB; PDB ENZYME; Released under the GNU Free Documentation License].